tardate/LittleCodingKata/README.md

-# 432 Little Coding Katas
+# 433 Little Coding Katas

-> Latest addition :sparkles: [Mastering XSLT](./books/mastering-xslt) - Book notes - Mastering XSLT, by Chuck White.
-First published January 1, 2002
+> Latest addition :sparkles: [XSLT Mandelbrot](./formats/xslt/mandelbrot) - Playing with Joel Yliluoma's demonstration of the power of XSLT: generating a Mandelbrot set, rendered with HTML.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about